 It is all in the dimensions!

-Although our Universe is three-dimensional, the "centre" is similarly meaningless - you would need to be able to "see" in more than three-dimensions to be able to find it!
+Although our Universe has 3 dimensions, its "centre" is similarly meaningless.
+You would need to be able to "see" in more than 3 dimensions to be able to find it!

 Do not worry if this is a bit confusing.
-We have three-dimensional minds, and so imagining things which are more complicated than that is almost impossible.
+We think in 3 dimensions.
+It is almost impossible for us to imagine things which are more complicated!

 Scientists use maths to describe the Universe.
 They use these mathematical descriptions or models to predict what they should be able to see in the real Universe.
 They test how well the models work by observing the Universe using telescopes and other instruments.
 If the models and the observations match up, they know it is a good description.
 If the model doesn't pass, then scientists keep testing and testing until they come up with something better!